K\"{a}hler compactification of $\mathbb{C}^n$ and Reeb dynamics: Preliminaries

-The affine variety $\cC$ has log terminal singularities if $a(E_i, \cC)>-1$ for any $i$.
-Log terminal singularities are local analogues of Fano varieties and they play an important role in birational algebraic geometry.
-From now on, we always assume that $o\in \cC$ is an isolated singularity.
-So we can choose a resolution of singularity $\mu: \tilde{\cC}\rightarrow \cC$ that is an isomorphism in a punctured neighborhood of $o\in \cC$ such that $\mu^{-1}(o)$ is a simple normal crossing divisor.
-The minimal discrepancy of the klt singularity $o\in \cC$ is then defined as $\mathrm{md}(o, \cC)=\min_i \{a(E_i, \cC); \mu(E_i)=o\}$.
-One can show that this quantity does not depend on the choice of log resolutions. \begin{conj}[Shokurov] For any klt singularity $o\in \cC$ of dimension $n$, $\mathrm{md}(o, \cC)\le n-1$ and the equality holds if and only if $o\in \cC$ is a smooth point. \end{conj} Shokurov's conjecture has important applications in birational algebraic geometry and it has been proved in dimension $\le 3$ (\cite{Mar96,Kaw93}).
+\begin{defn} With the above notation, the singularity $(\cC, o)$ is Kawamata log terminal (klt) if $a(E_i, \cC)>-1$ for any $i$.
+The minimal discrepancy of $o\in \cC$ is defined as \end{defn} In other words, the singularity $(\cC, o)$ is klt if and only if $\mathrm{md}(o, \cC)>-1$.
+It is known that this definition of klt singularity and the minimal discrepancy do not depend on the choice of log resolution of the singularity.
+Klt singularities are local analogues of Fano varieties, and they play an important role in birational algebraic geometry (see \cite{Kol13}).

+\begin{conj}[Shokurov] For any klt singularity $o\in \cC$ of dimension $n$, $\mathrm{md}(o, \cC)\le n-1$ and the equality holds if and only if $o\in \cC$ is a smooth point. \end{conj} Shokurov's conjecture has important applications in birational algebraic geometry, and it has been proved in dimension $\le 3$ (\cite{Mar96,Kaw93}).